picqer/php-barcode-generator/Readme.md

 <a href="https://packagist.org/packages/picqer/php-barcode-generator"><img src="https://img.shields.io/packagist/dt/picqer/php-barcode-generator" alt="Total Downloads"></a>
 <a href="https://packagist.org/packages/picqer/php-barcode-generator"><img src="https://img.shields.io/packagist/v/picqer/php-barcode-generator" alt="Latest Stable Version"></a>

 This is an easy to use, non-bloated, framework independent, barcode generator in PHP.
+It uses zero(!) composer dependencies and is only a handful of files.
+Probably the reason that this is the most downloaded barcode generator for PHP on Packagist. ;)

 It creates SVG, PNG, JPG and HTML images, from the most used 1D barcode standards.